Pet Rat Care: FAQ, Tips, and Tricks

 - Toss.
 Pick your rat up gently, supporting his belly and hindquarters and toss him onto a soft surface.
 If he runs back to you, he probably wants to be tossed again.

 - Grooming.
 Grooming is a social behavior present in almost all animals, humans included.
 Scratch and brush your rat to mimic their grooming behavior and let him groom you too.
+Be careful though, some rats nibble or pull at hair and jewelry.

 - Toys.
 Just like Fido and Fluffy, your pet rat will enjoy playing with toys.
 Empty toilet paper rolls, ping pong balls, and small boxes are all fun and interesting toys for rats.
 Not only will they play games with these gifts, they will often show off their keen sense of interior design and decorate their cage with their presents.
 Don't be surprised if their "furniture" is changed around every time you take a look in their cage.